-- 10.1 The blocks are resistant to freeze/thaw conditions likely to occur below the dpc and are therefore suitable for use in situations up to and including MX3.2 as defined in BS EN 1996-2 : 2006, Annex A, Table A1 and its UK National Annex, or A3 as defined in PD 6697: 2010, Table 15, (ie where there is a high risk of saturation with freezing). - 10.2 The blocks are suitable for use in classes DS1, DS2 and DS3 of soil or groundwater as defined in BRE Special Digest 1: 2005. - 10.3 In unusual soil and/or groundwater conditions, eg soils contaminated by industrial waste or highly acidic soils, expert advice should be obtained.
+- 10.1 The blocks are resistant to freeze/thaw conditions likely to occur below the damp-proof course and are therefore suitable for use in situations up to and including MX3.2 as defined in BS EN 1996-2: 2006, Annex A, Table A1 and its UK National Annex. - 10.2 The blocks are suitable for use in Classes DS1, DS2 and DS3 of soil or groundwater as defined in BRE Special Digest 1 : 2005, Part C Assessing the aggressive chemical environment. - 10.3 In unusual soil and/or groundwater conditions, eg soils contaminated by industrial waste or highly acidic soils, expert advice should be obtained.